What is angina pectoris?

 There are 2 other forms of angina pectoris.
 They are:

 Variant angina pectoris.
-This is also called Prinzmetal's angina.
+This is also called Prinzmetal angina.
 It is rare.
 It occurs almost only at rest, not after exercise or stress.
-It usually occurs between midnight and 8 a.m.
+It usually occurs between midnight and early morning.
 It can be very painful.
-It is related to spasm of the artery.
+It is related to a spasm of the artery.
 It is also more common in women.

 Who is at risk for angina pectoris?